Negative Space Drawing - 3 Ways To Apply It To Your Drawings

 Application 2: Contour Design

-Negative space is a great tool for designing the contour, or silhouette of your figure or portrait.
+Negative space is a great tool for designing the contour, or silhouette of your figure or portrait (Not to be mixed up with cross contour, another important skill in drawing).
 Let’s take a look at an example.

 Side profile